 How to make Caesar Salad dressing:

-In a bowl, whisk together the garlic, anchovy, and salt until blended.
+In a bowl, using a fork, mash together the garlic, anchovy, and salt until well blended.

 Whisk in the lemon juice and Worcestershire sauce.

 Whisk in the coddled egg until the mixture is thick, approximately 1 minute

 (this enable the lemon juice to "cook" the eggs).